bryanjjones/InSiTE/README.md

   --min MIN             minimum length of a read to try mapping. default (25)
                         will usually avoid any false positives in read sets of 200k reads
-  --primer5 NNNNN       5' primer sequenc to remove from reads --primer3 NNNNN       3' primer sequence to remove from reads --trim5 TRIM5         additional (non-genomic) nts to trim off of 3' end of
+  --primer5 NNNNN       5' primer sequence to remove from reads --primer3 NNNNN       3' primer sequence to remove from reads --trim5 TRIM5         additional (non-genomic) nts to trim off of 3' end of
                         reads